England squad for EURO 2020 announced - Full list

 “I think our situation is more complicated than any other country at the moment, so we were always going to need some additional players for the first part of our camp,” Southgate said.

-There are places for Jesse Lingard, Kalvin Phillips and Jordan Henderson in midfield.
+There are also places for Jesse Lingard, Kalvin Phillips and Jordan Henderson in midfield.

 Up top Ollie Watkins, Jadon Sancho, Bukayo Saka and Mason Greenwood have all been included, as Southgate put his faith in youth.